See attacks before they happen.

 Cisco’s Umbrella software see’s the relationship between malware, domains, IPs and networks across the internet.
 This is similar to how Amazon learns from shopping patterns and then suggests your next purchase.
 Instead, Cisco Umbrella learns from internet activity patterns to automatically identify attacker infrastructure being staged for the next threat.

-Before we used the Investigate API in our incident response process, it might have taken our incident responders many hours, or even days, to respond to an incident.
+Before we used the Cisco Umbrella Investigate API in our incident response process, it might have taken our incident responders hours, or even days, to respond to an incident.
 Now we’ve automated much of that process, so we can get it down to a very quick and efficient few minutes.

 Head of Security, Yelp

-I like the ease of use and the threat intelligence.
+I like the ease of use and the threat intelligence you get from Cisco Umbrella.
 We do a lot of research on our attack vectors, analysing phishing emails, and anomalous events.
 Nine times out of 10 Cisco Umbrella is already blocking identified malicious domains.

 Senior IT Architect